Gooderswills/PyDesk/README.md

 # How to play?

-1. Clone the repository or download main.py
+1. Download the 'PyDesk.zip' file.
-2. Run main.py
+2. Extract the file.
+3. Double click the main.exe file.
+4. Play through the text based game and have fun!

 **Thanks for playing, I hope you enjoyed it and if there are any bugs or errors feel free to contact me on [slack](https://hackclub.enterprise.slack.com/team/U0B7CJSUEG7) or report an issue on the [github page](https://github.com/Gooderswills/PyDesk/issues)**